 Pain drove B.C. woman and 'thousands' to street drugs after medication cut off

-Opioid user Lorna Bird poses for a photo in Vancouver's Downtown Eastside, Friday, June 23, 2017.
-Desperate for relief from unbearable pain following knee surgery, Bird says she was forced to buy drugs from the Downtown Eastside streets of Vancouver when her doctor stopped prescribing an opioid in response to new standards aimed at preventing fatal overdoses.
+Desperate for relief from unbearable pain following knee surgery, Lorna Bird says she was forced to buy drugs from the Downtown Eastside streets of Vancouver when her doctor stopped prescribing an opioid in response to new standards aimed at preventing fatal overdoses.
+"I started with heroin because I couldn't stand the pain," Bird said, recalling her fears about dying from fentanyl-laced street drugs because "everybody was croaking" and she didn't want her grandchildren dealing with that outcome.

 |Title